LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - hardcoded string ids used in multiple code places WILL result in typo errors and waste of time for debugging them
 - using variables in place of typing allows using intellisense for those ids
+- in case of key-strings like ```static String keyId = 'movieId'``` I prefixed them with class id to prevent accidental wrong use

 ### Separate files for GoRouter and routing const strings